hypekn1ght/Proxy/README.md

-# GeoTikTok - TikTok USA Access Platform
+# TokHop USA - TikTok USA Access Platform

 A Next.js application that enables creators outside the US to post directly to TikTok USA.